rbecerra001/SpotifyCreepyLittleSister/README.md

 5. pgAdmin
 6. postgres
 7. Postman - used to test our end points
-8. JWT - used as security for
+8. JWT - used as security for user login

 ## Installation Instructions
 1. Fork and clone the repository.